netlogic/UdaciCards/README.md

    check if a collection of decks existed.
 This caused the app to crash.
 Both fixes can be found in github.

+All changes are in version control on github.

+One thing to Note: Expo 21 just came out and when I started up the simulator my app would not run.
+I have updated my package.json and app.json to work with Expo 21.

 In order to review my project please follow the instructions below from the original read me file.